Showcase

 Before becoming Chief Programming Executive and General Manager of General Audience Programming, Bugg served as Vice President of General Audience Programming, where she oversaw the PBS editorial team and led the strategy across all genres, including news, public affairs, documentaries, history, science, natural history and arts programs.

-Prior to joining PBS, Bugg served as Vice President of Diversity and TV Content at the Corporation for Public Broadcasting (CPB).
+Prior to joining PBS, Bugg served as Vice President in TV Content at the Corporation for Public Broadcasting (CPB).
 In this role, she provided strategic leadership and was responsible for CPB’s efforts to advance diversity across public media through the collaboration and support of content creators, distributors and partnering organizations.

 Bugg also previously worked at PBS as Director of General Audience Programming, where she led efforts to develop a portfolio of drama, performance and cultural programs.
 She also held several programming roles in history and public affairs at PBS.
 Prior to joining PBS, Bugg spent 12 years in programming, production and operations for several Discovery Communications networks.